lorin/resilience-engineering/laws.md

 Every system is stretched to operate at its capacity.

+Sources:

-Source: [Beyond Simon’s Slice: Five Fundamental Trade-Offs that Bound the Performance of Macrocognitive Work Systems]
+* [Beyond Simon’s Slice: Five Fundamental Trade-Offs that Bound the Performance of Macrocognitive Work Systems]

+This law is attributed to Lawrence Hirschhorn, and has been popularized by David Woods and Richard Cook.

 ### Law of requisite variety